open-access-policies/streaming/_security_policies/sec_pol_003.md

 ### 1. Objective

-The objective of this policy is to establish a systematic approach to identifying, assessing, treating, and monitoring information security risks that could impact the Company's video streaming platform, user data, business operations, and regulatory compliance obligations.
+The objective of this policy is to establish a systematic approach to identifying, assessing, treating, and monitoring information security risks that could impact [Company Name]'s video streaming platform, user data, business operations, and regulatory compliance obligations.

 ### 2. Scope

 This policy applies to all business units, employees, contractors, and third parties involved in the operation of the video streaming platform.
-It covers all risks related to information security, data protection, platform operations, content management, and regulatory compliance across all geographic regions where the Company operates.
+It covers all risks related to information security, data protection, platform operations, content management, and regulatory compliance across all geographic regions where [Company Name] operates.

 ### 3. Policy